Mike Conaway: Political campaigns

 Conaway first ran for elective office in 2003, when he ran in a special election for the 19th Congressional District, which came open after 18-year Republican incumbent Larry Combest stepped down shortly after winning a 10th term.
 Conaway lost by 587 votes to fellow Republican Randy Neugebauer.
 A few months later, the Texas Legislature redrew the state's districts in an effort engineered by then-House Majority Leader Tom DeLay.
 Three brand-new districts were created, one of them being the 11th, which was based in Midland.
 Previously, Midland had been part of the Lubbock-based 19th District.
 DeLay was particularly keen to draw a district based in Midland, Odessa and the oil-rich Permian Basin in part because Texas House Speaker Tom Craddick was from that area.
 This district is heavily Republican – by some accounts, it was the most Republican district in Texas at the time.
 Republicans had dominated every level of government since the 1980s, and usually garner 70 percent or more of the vote in this area (Glasscock County had voted 93 percent for Bush in 2000, the highest percentage of any county in the nation).
-The race was essentially over when Conaway announced his candidacy.
+The race was essentially over when Conaway announced his candidacy, though it was so heavily Republican that any Democrat would have faced nearly impossible odds in any event.
 He won in November with 77 percent of the vote, one of the largest percentages by anyone facing major-party opposition.

 Conaway was reelected six times with no substantive opposition.
-The district is so heavily Republican that the Democrats only fielded a challenger against him three times in 2010, 2012 and 2018.
-Each time, he won at least 75 percent of the vote.
-He was reelected unopposed in 2006 and faced only minor party opposition in 2008, 2014, and 2016, all three of which times he won with roughly 90% of the vote.
+He only faced a Democratic challenger three other times–in 2010, 2012 and 2018.
+Each time, he won at least 75 percent of the vote; neither Democrat cleared 20 percent.
+Underscoring how Republican this district was, he reelected unopposed in 2006, a year in which Republicans suffered heavy losses nationally.
+He faced only minor party opposition in 2008 (another year of severe Republican losses nationally), 2014, and 2016, winning each time with roughly 90% of the vote.

 Conaway won re-nomination to a sixth term in the U.S. House in the Republican primary held on March 4, 2014.
 He polled 53,107 votes (74 percent); his challenger, Wade Brown, received 18,979 votes (26 percent).

 Conaway won re-election in the general election held on November 4, 2014.
 He polled 107,752 votes (90 percent); his challenger, Libertarian Ryan T. Lange, received 11,607 (10 percent).

 Conaway announced in July 2019 that he would not be running for reelection.